rust-lang/rust/doc/tutorial.md

 }
 ~~~~

-However, we can tell the compiler that the `head` function is only for
+However, we can tell the compiler
+that the `head` function is only for copyable types:
-copyable types: that is, those that have the `Copy` trait.
-In that
+that is, those that implement the `Clone` trait.
+In that case,
-case, we can explicitly create a second copy of the value we are
+we can explicitly create a second copy of the value we are returning
-returning using the `copy` keyword:
+using the `clone` keyword:

 ~~~~
 // This does
-fn head<T: Copy>(v: &[T]) -> T {
+fn head<T: Clone>(v: &[T]) -> T {
-    copy v[0]
+    v[0].clone()
 }
 ~~~~

-This says that we can call `head` on any type `T` as long as that type
+This says that we can call `head` on any type `T`
-implements the `Copy` trait.
+as long as that type implements the `Clone` trait.
 When instantiating a generic function,
-you can only instantiate it with types that implement the correct
+you can only instantiate it with types
+that implement the correct trait,
-trait, so you could not apply `head` to a type with a
+so you could not apply `head` to a type
-destructor. (`Copy` is a special trait that is built in to the
-compiler, making it possible for the compiler to enforce this
-restriction.)
+that does not implement `Clone`.

-While most traits can be defined and implemented by user code, three
+While most traits can be defined and implemented by user code,
-traits are automatically derived and implemented for all applicable
+two traits are automatically derived and implemented
-types by the compiler, and may not be overridden:
+for all applicable types by the compiler,
+and may not be overridden:

-* `Copy` - Types that can be copied, either implicitly, or explicitly with the
-  `copy` operator.
-All types are copyable unless they have destructors or
-  contain types with destructors.

-* `Owned` - Owned types.
-Types are owned unless they contain managed
+* `Send` - Sendable types.
+Types are sendable
-  boxes, managed closures, or borrowed pointers.
-Owned types may or
+unless they contain managed boxes, managed closures, or borrowed pointers.
-  may not be copyable.

-* `Const` - Constant (immutable) types.
-These are types that do not contain
+* `Freeze` - Constant (immutable) types.
+These are types that do not contain anything intrinsically mutable.
-  mutable fields.
+Intrinsically mutable values include `@mut`
+and `Cell` in the standard library.

-> ***Note:*** These three traits were referred to as 'kinds' in earlier
+> ***Note:*** These two traits were referred to as 'kinds' in earlier
 > iterations of the language, and often still are.

 Additionally, the `Drop` trait is used to define destructors.
 This